jobayer109/My-second-brain/Programming Hub/Languages/Javascript/0. Vanilla JS/5. Behind the Scenes/JavaScript Code Execution Process.md

     ```

 ### Heap Memory
-- **Definition**
-  - Allocates memory for variables and objects.
-  - Handles memory allocation and deallocation.
-  - Example:
+- <span style="background:rgba(5, 117, 197, 0.2)">The heap is where JavaScript allocates memory for objects and complex data structures like arrays.</span>
+- <span style="background:rgba(240, 200, 0, 0.2)">Memory allocation in the heap is less structured compared to the call stack, allowing for more flexible storage.</span>
+- <span style="background:rgba(5, 117, 197, 0.2)">When you create an object or array, JavaScript allocates memory in the heap and stores a reference to it in the call stack.</span>

     ```javascript
     let obj = { name: "John", age: 30 };
     ```

-- **Garbage Collection**
+##### Garbage Collection
+  - JavaScript uses garbage collection to manage memory automatically.
-  - When JavaScript no longer has any references to a particular object or data stored in the heap, it considers that memory as no longer needed.
-Periodically, the garbage collector runs to identify such unused memory (garbage) and reclaim it, freeing up space in the heap for new allocations.
+  - When there are no more references to an object or data stored in the heap, JavaScript marks that memory as no longer needed.
+  - Periodically, the garbage collector runs to identify and reclaim unused memory, freeing up space in the heap for new allocations.

     ```javascript
     let obj = { name: "John" };
     obj = null; // 'obj' is eligible for garbage collection.
     ```

+---

 ## 6. Web APIs
 - **Definition**